-- Identify specific GI control measures that store, infiltrate, or evapotranspirate precipitation and reduce wet weather flows into the CSS.
-The GI Plan shall also identify maintenance requirements for the control measures identified; - Include the development of a Comprehensive Land Use Plan for land owned by the City that assesses the potential for the City, either on its own or in partnership with private parties or other governmental agencies, to implement GI on property owned or operated by Chattanooga; - Establish and describe a public participation process that provides information about GI: and - Include a process for setting GI control measure priorities and expeditious implementation schedules.
+- Identify specific GI control measures that store, infiltrate, or evapotranspirate precipitation and reduce wet weather flows into the combined sewer system (CSS).
+The GI Plan shall also identify maintenance requirements for the control measures identified; - Include the development of a Comprehensive Land Use Plan (CLUP) for land owned by the City that assesses the potential for the City, either on its own or in partnership with private parties or other governmental agencies, to implement GI on property owned or operated by Chattanooga; - Establish and describe a public participation process that provides information about GI; and

+• Include a process for setting GI control measure priorities and expeditious implementation schedules.